trane-project/trane-music/courses/minor_scale/lesson_D/exercise_6/back.md

-The note in degree number 6 of the D minor scale is B♭.
+The note in degree number 6 of the D Minor scale is B♭.